alan-turing-institute/climate-informatics-2024-ae/process.md

 - Final reviews should be submitted by ==XXX==

 ## Benefits to reviewers
-Reviewers will benefit from hands-on training in high fiedlity computational reproducibility, which we anticipate will support their own development of reproducible research artefacts.
+Reviewers will benefit from hands-on training in high fidelity computational reproducibility, which we anticipate will support their own development of reproducible research artefacts.
 Reviewers will be able to reference their contribution as evidence of leadership culture change towards reproducibility, and invited to co-author a [retrospective report](#retrospective-report) to be published in [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science) after the review process is complete.
-They will be [supported](#support) by the CI Reproducibility team and AEC throughout, thereby strenghthening their connections with this highly skilled team.
+They will be [supported](#support) by the CI Reproducibility team and AEC throughout, thereby strengthening their connections with this highly skilled team.

 ##  Evaluation process